UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 ## Hypothesis Test

-Before undergoing our main analysis, we first conducted a hypothesis test to determine if any of the features are correlated to the target.
+Before undergoing our main analysis, we first conducted a hypothesis test to determine if any of the features are correlated with the target.
 To conduct a hypothesis test, we fitted an additive linear model and interpreted the p-values to determine which features are significant.
 We chose a significance level of 0.05 as it is the industry standard.
 We